fpgaprince/rtd/docs/source/combinatorial.rst

 Logic Functions
 ====================
+From Boolean Algebra.

+Logic functions boil down to this. z = F(x,y).
+The output z, is a function of x and y input.
+It shows the relationship of the output and input.
+The output, as well as the input, can be multi-variable.

 Truth Table
 ====================
-A truth table lists/maps out all the input combinations and their resulting output.
+A truth table is a table that lists/maps out all the input combinations for a given number of input and their resulting output.
-It shows the relationship of the output and input.
-The output is a function of the inputs.
-For 2 input, you will have 4 combinations.
-For, 8. power of 2s.
+For 2 input, you will have 4 combinations, and 4 output results.
+For 3 input, you will have 8 combinations, and 8 output results.
+For 4 input, you will have 16 combinations, and 16 output results..
+Notice, powers of 2's.

 Logic Gates
 ====================

 (NOT, AND, OR, XOR), logic operator
-In FPGA, you are not actually connecting gates, you capture the boolean expression and store it LUT, which is basically SRAM.
+In FPGA, you are not actually connecting gates, you capture the boolean expression and store it in a LUT, which is basically SRAM.
 The SRAM is configured at bootup.

 NOT Gate